xairy/raw-gadget/README.md

 __Note__: most likely you need GadgetFS, not Raw Gadget.
 See the differences [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst).

-[USB Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a low level interface for the Linux USB Gadget subsystem.
+[USB Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a low-level interface for the Linux USB Gadget subsystem.
 It can be used to emulate physical USB devices with [special hardware](/README.md#usb-device-controllers), or virtual ones (for the kernel it's running on) with [Dummy HCD/UDC](/dummy_hcd).
-This repository contains instructions and examples for using Raw Gadget.
+This repository contains instructions and [examples](/examples) for using Raw Gadget.

-The module has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into mainline in `5.7-rc1`.
-There can still be ABI breaking changes, as the module is not included in any kernel release yet.
+Raw Gadget has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into mainline Linux kernel in `5.7`.

-See [dummy_hcd](/dummy_hcd) and [raw_gadget](/raw_gadget) for information on how to build and `insmod` corresponding kernel modules.
-Then you can try [examples](/examples).
+There's no need to use `5.7+` kernels, see [dummy_hcd](/dummy_hcd) and [raw_gadget](/raw_gadget) for information on how to build and `insmod` corresponding modules on older kernels.
+The modules should be compatible with kernel versions down to `4.14`, see the table below.

 Building kernel modules requires kernel headers.
 On desktop Ubuntu you can get them by installing `` linux-headers-`uname -r` ``.